tearust/tapp-tutor/code_walkthrough.md

 ```

 ## Running SQL queries
 Running SQL queries is almost the same as running a query against the state.
 Only replace the state with GlueSQL instance.
+Note: SQL queries are not allowed to change the state. `Select` statement is allowed.

 ```mermaid
 sequenceDiagram